-The SIOP PPO Committee is ensuring that psycho-oncology is considered as an active component of cancer treatment, counseling and rehabilitation.
+The SIOP PPO Network is ensuring that psycho-oncology is considered as an active component of cancer treatment, counseling and rehabilitation.

-The purpose of the SIOP PPO is to:
+The purpose of the SIOP PPO Network is to:

 - Facilitate the exchange of research data on pediatric psycho-oncology issues